 Childproofing Your Kitchen

-Keep kitchenware out of reach — Knives, glassware, cooking utensils, and appliances should be place out of reach and away from the edges of counters and tables.
+- Keep kitchenware out of reach — Knives, glassware, cooking utensils, and appliances should be placed out of reach and away from the edges of counters and tables.

-Do NOT leave product unattended — If you need to answer the door, answer the phone, or go to another room, either lock the products away or take the products with you.
+- Do NOT leave kitchen products unattended — If you need to answer the door, answer the phone, or go to another room, either lock the products away or take the products with you.

 Childproofing Your Bathroom

-Unplug hair dryers and electric rollers — If a hair dryer, roller, or straightener is not in use, it should be unplugged an a cover should be placed over the outlet.
+- Unplug hair dryers and electric rollers — If a hairdryer, roller, or straightener is not in use, it should be unplugged and a cover should be placed over the outlet.
 They can pose a burn hazard as well as an electrical hazard if near a water source.

 Contact an Experienced Child Injury Attorney